viliam/tetrisSFX/README.md

 TetrisSFX - are you ready for playing game?

 ------ABOUT
 This project is a show case of using scala and scalaFx.
-Scala is very useful to define and use DSL, I tried show it in this simple example.
+Scala is very useful to define and use DSL, I have tried show it in this simple example.

 ------ARCHITECTURE
 package sk.kave.tetris
-... object Board - two dimensional array of boolean represent "frozen" item on game board ... object Cube  - cube is represent like List of item position (x,y).
+... object Board - two dimensional array of boolean represent "frozen" items on game board ... object Cube  - cube is representing like List of item position (x,y).
-... package scala - global property and utils method
+... package scala - global property and util methods

 package sk.kave.tetris.fx
 ... contains fx-wrapped objects: BoardStage, CubeGroup.
-This layer bind tetris data-structures to javaFx graphic object ... class GameControlActor controls event and timeLines for moving cube
+This layer binds tetris data-structures to javaFx graphic object ... class GameControlActor controls events and timeLines for moving cube

 ------BUILD